sammcj/smcleod/content/posts/2023-04-28-estimating/index.md

 ---
 title: "Escaping the Time Trap: Why Estimating Effort, Not Time, Leads to Greater Success"
-subtitle: ""
+subtitle: "Estimating is not just difficult, but often a deeply flawed process"
 date: 2023-04-28T06:41:37
-lastmod: 2023-04-28T06:41:37
+lastmod: 2023-05-17T19:41:37
 author: Sam McLeod
-description: "Escaping the Time Trap: Why Estimating Effort, Not Time, Leads to Greater Success"
+description: "Effort is non-linear and multi-dimensional.
+Time (with relation to delivery) is linear and one-dimensional"
 keywords: ["Estimating", "Delivery", "Kanban", "Agile","DevOps"]
 tags: ["Estimating", "Delivery", "Kanban", "Agile","DevOps"]
 categories: ["Delivery", "Leadership", "DevOps"]